Tulu Gowda

-Tulu Gowda and Arebhashe Gowda (Gauda) are primarily found in South Canara District, Kodagu District, Indian state of Karnataka and Bandadka village of Kasaragod.
-They are a subsect of the Vokkaliga community but are culturally and linguistically different.
+Tulu Gowda and Arebhashe Gowda are a community primarily found in South Canara District, Kodagu District (Coorg), Indian state of Karnataka and Bandadka village of Kasaragod.
+They are officially considered a subsect of the Vokkaliga community but are culturally and linguistically different.
 They speak Tulu and Arebhashe.

 History

 They were originally called Natha Pantha and Shaivas, owing allegiance to Sringeri Matha.
 During Emperor Vishnuvardhana’s rule, they became Vaishnavites and worshiped Tirupati Venkataramana (Balaji of Tirupati) and Sabbakka (Sharada of Sringeri).
 They then settled in the Mangalore-Udupi (Dakshina Kannada-Udupi) region where they spoke the Tulu language.
 They are said to have 10 Kutumba and 18 Bari as their primordial root families, from which a Nūru Mane or "hundred families" arose.
-Many of these families settled in Kodagu from the time of Talakadu Gangas (200 – 1004 CE).
 They then migrated to Coorg (Kodagu) from the Mangalore-Udupi (Dakshina Kannada-Udupi) region, to settle among the Canarese (Kannada) speaking peoples.

 Community system

 They have a somewhat elaborate system of caste government.
 In every village there are two headmen, the Grāma Gowda and the ottu Gauda.
 For every group of eight or nine villages there is another head called the Māganē Gauda, and for every nine Māganēs there is a yet higher authority called the Kattēmanēyava.